cloud-gov/pages-uswds-gatsby/README.md

 .

-Note that when built by Federalist, `npm run federalist` is used instead of `npm run build`.
+Note that when built by cloud.gov Pages, `npm run pages` is used instead of `npm run build`.

 Open your web browser to [localhost:8000](http://localhost:8000/) to view your